Sign In / Sign Out

 Biomedical informatics and biomedical diagnostics are growing interdisciplinary fields with continuing opportunities for a variety of advances.
 The College of Health Solutions supports strong partnerships among academic researchers, clinical practitioners and regional health care providers to advance these fields.
 Research topics include clinical decisions support systems, knowledge modeling, integration of disparate data sources, viral genetics, technology assessment and the use of smart wearable devices for wellness monitoring and management.

-Chung's research focuses on statistical evaluations of biomarkers, clinical trials, and machine learning.
+Chung's research focuses on statistical evaluations of biomarkers, survival analysis and isotonic regression.

 Valentin Dinu's research interests are the assessment, improvement, and development of computational approaches, software applications and databases that facilitate management of diverse sources of biomedical information.

-Dr. Doebbeling is a physician thought leader in improving health care delivery, implementation science, systems redesign and biomedical informatics.
-His research focuses on high impact interventions to improve delivery.
+Physician thought leader in improving health care delivery, implementation science, systems redesign and biomedical informatics.
+His research focuses on high impact interventions and applications to improve care delivery.